 Boosting the immune system

-Kombucha contains probiotics, which give the body the energy it needs to fight dangerous molecules.
 The high concentration of vitamin C in kombucha supports healthy cell function and helps prevent tumors and inflammation.
 It also helps to regulate blood sugar levels by inhibiting a specific enzyme called B-amylase, which increases postprandial glucose levels.
-While this effect is not definitive, it is still worth noting for people who are looking to boost their immune system.
+While this effect is not definitive, it is still worth noting for people looking to boost their immune system.

 Another benefit of kombucha is that it helps fight infection-causing bacteria.
 It also contains beneficial yeast and bacteria that cut out harmful pathogens.
 While some people are wary of kombucha due to yeasts, these bacteria help protect our bodies from infections.
 Despite the negative reputation of kombucha, it can help us improve our health in many ways.
 So, drink up and make the most of kombucha!